googleapis/google-cloud-node/docs/authentication.md

-## With `gcloud-node`
+## With `google-cloud`

-With `gcloud-node` it's incredibly easy to get authenticated and start using Google's APIs.
+With `google-cloud` it's incredibly easy to get authenticated and start using Google's APIs.
 You can set your credentials on a global basis as well as on a per-API basis.
 See each individual API section below to see how you can auth on a per-API-basis.
 This is useful if you want to use different accounts for different Google Cloud services.

 ```js
 var config = {